 So, little bit of disclaimer: When people see programs they usually go “that’s so hacker, it is too complex”.

-But fear not: Programs are meant to be written using English words, but in a way that sound like your mom is asking you to do some chore Y or Z. It is a simple list of instructions to get from a state A to a state B.
+But fear not: Programs are meant to be written using English words, a bit like a recipe!
+It is a simple list of instructions to get from a state A to a state B.

-import bge # the module to interact with the Blender Game Engine # When this script gets executed by a controller, when it will be its turn, # the following variable will point to the currently running controller. # The BGE executes each controller one after the other, but boy it's fast. controller = bge.logic.getCurrentController() # Controller "objects" (in Python) have a property named ".owner" that # refers to the object owning the currently running controller. owner = controller.owner # In this example, let's do something silly, and move the cube up owner.worldPosition.z += 0.1 # Let's make it turn too owner.applyRotation([0, 0, 0.1]) # [x, y, z]
+import bge # the module to interact with the Blender Game Engine # When this script gets executed by a controller (when it will be its turn) # the following variable will point to the current running controller. # The BGE executes each controller one after the other, but boy is it fast. controller = bge.logic.getCurrentController() # Controller "objects" (in Python) have a property named ".owner" that # refers to the object owning the currently running controller. # This is because this script can be shared by different Python controllers # attached to other objects.
+Since we will run multiple times in a different context, # this line allows us to figure out what object is currently running the controller! owner = controller.owner # In this example, let's do something silly, and move the cube up owner.worldPosition.z += 0.1 # Let's make it turn too owner.applyRotation([0, 0, 0.1]) # [x, y, z]

 Lot of comments in this code, but if you read the code word by word, usually it is pretty easy to understand what is going to happen once the Python controller will execute it!

 Ah, maybe worth trying to play with Python on the side, at least to cover the basics.

 edit: Looking back at the link I posted I think there are better resources out there, it’s just a bit difficult to find the “right” one.
 But I managed to find the following which essentially looks amazing to me (make sure to go through the different chapters!)